qbleuse/TeachMod/Documentation/UserManual.md

 ## Creating a Scene

-Firsr of, to create your own module you need to create a new Scene and put all the prefabs you need in it as shown below
+First of, to create your own module you need to create a new Scene and put all the prefabs you need in it as shown below

 ![SceneCreation](media/SceneCreation.gif)